ekomsSavior/Jam_fi/README.md

 ```

 You can customise:
-- **Branding** – Replace “Starbucks” with any network name (e.g., “Airport Free Wi‑Fi”, “Hotel Guest”).
+- **Branding** – Replace "Starbucks" with any network name (e.g., "Airport Free Wi‑Fi", "Hotel Guest").
-- **Fields** – Add more input fields (e.g., “Phone Number”, “Credit Card” – for authorised testing only).
+- **Fields** – Add more input fields (e.g., "Phone Number", "Credit Card" – for authorised testing only).
 - **Styling** – Use inline CSS or link to external stylesheets (place them in `loot/`).
-- **Redirect after POST** – The current server returns a simple “Connected” page.
+- **Redirect after POST** – The current server returns a simple "Connected" page.
 You can modify the Python code in the Evil AP function to redirect to any URL.

 ### Captured credentials